alexjlockwood/AndroidDesignPatterns/_posts/2020-10-09-contact-list-compose.md

             if (detailText != null) {
                 ProvideEmphasis(EmphasisAmbient.current.medium) {
                     ProvideTextStyle(MaterialTheme.typography.body2) {
-                        detailText()
+                        // If not explicitly set by the caller, apply a body2 text style
+                        // w/ medium emphasis to the detail text. detailText()
                     }
                 }
             }
         }

-        if (endIcon == null) {
+        // If specified, render the end icon at the end of the list item. if (endIcon == null) {
             Spacer(modifier = Modifier.width(16.dp))
         } else {